google/gts/README.md

   - `clean`: Removes output files.
   - `compile`: Compiles the source code using TypeScript compiler.
   - `pretest`, `posttest` and `prepare`: convenience integrations.

+We strongly recommend you use the default style config, but if you must tweak, you can edit the generated `tsconfig.json`.
+For linter, we use the default `tslint.json` unless we find that file in your project directory.

 ## Individual files
 The commands above will all run in the scope of the current folder.
 Some commands can be run on individual files: